-We then briefly study other kind of statements on statements in mathematical texts.
-Here, similarly to the consideration of the establishment of formal proofs, we argue that if a mathematical result is applied as a metaresult in a mathematical argument, this result must be constructive.
+As already noted, texts as actually written by mathematicians often have a complex structure of reflection.
+As a preliminary study on such actual texts, briefly study, in the seventh section, other kind of statements on statements in mathematical texts.
+Here, similarly to the consideration of the establishment of formal proofs, we argue that if a mathematical result is applied as a meta-result in a mathematical argument, this result must be constructive.
 Again we formulate this as a criterion.